Thank you for your interest in submitting an article to WAESOL Educator. If you have questions, please contact us at email@example.com.

 If you have any questions, suggestions, or other submission ideas, please contact email@example.com.

-How do I become a reader/reviewer for WAESOL Educator?
+How do I become a peer reviewer for WAESOL Educator?

-Reader/reviewers for our journal receive between one and three anonymous articles to review for content on the day after the final deadline.
-Readers have two weeks to comment on the articles and return them to the editor.
-If you would like to learn more about becoming a reader/reviewer, please contact email@example.com.
+Peer reviewers for our journal receive between one and three anonymous articles to review for content on the day after the final deadline.
+Readers have 10 days to comment on the articles and return them to the editor.
+If you would like to learn more about becoming a peer reviewer, please contact firstname.lastname@example.org.

 Thank you!
 We look forward to receiving your submission!